JetBrains/Qodana/topics/github.md

 ## GitHub code scanning

+<link-summary>You can set up GitHub code scanning for your project using %product%.</link-summary>

 You can set
 up [GitHub code scanning](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning) for your project using Qodana.
 To do this, add these lines to the `code_quality.yml` workflow file right below